What Is Epilepsy?

 Doctors don’t always know why a person has epilepsy.
 Seizures can start at any age, but often they begin before age 10 or after age 55.
 Epilepsy is not contagious — you can't catch it from somebody.
 It can run in families but just because a kid's mom or dad or brother or sister has epilepsy, it doesn’t mean they will have it.

 How Can Doctors Help?

-different.
-So, if you know somebody who has it, you can help a lot just by being a
+Even though epilepsy doesn't limit a kid's ability, it can make them feel different.
+So if you know somebody who has it, you can help a lot just by being a good friend.